Columbus Ohio

 Kelton House

-Kelton House is still the treasured home of the original family.
+Kelton House is still the treasured home of the original family, now in spirit form.

 Better mind your manners on the Kelton House Mansion tours!

-While the outside of the house was a well done, simple brick structure, with a decorative wrought-iron balcony, the inside revealed their social prominence with an upper-class, Victorian-style decor, expected by visitors in the 1900s, though not over the top but tempered instead.
+While the outside of the house is a well done, simple brick structure, with a decorative wrought-iron balcony, the inside reveals their social prominence with an upper-class, Victorian-style decor, expected by visitors in the 1900s, not over the top, but tempered instead.

 HISTORY OF MANIFESTATIONS